• Skip to primary navigation

 Also called "Nasu dengaku", these miso eggplants are first roasted in the oven, then brushed with a maple/miso glaze and braised for a few more minutes.
 Once this is done, you smoke them for 12 minutes to infuse a subtle smoky flavor.
 I found miso, maple, and the natural smokiness goes incredibly well together.

-To make smoked miso eggplants: Start by preparing the sauce: combine 3 tablespoon white miso, 1 tablespoon mirin, 1 teaspoon maple syrup and 1 teaspoon soy sauce together.
+To make smoked miso eggplants: Start by preparing the sauce: combine 3 tbsp white miso, 1 tbsp mirin, 1 tsp maple syrup and 1 tsp soy sauce together.
 Set aside.
 Preheat oven to 400°F. Wash two eggplants and cut them in half lengthwise.
 Score the flesh in a crisscross pattern, making sure not to score the skin.
 Brush each side with toasted sesame oil, and place them face cut down on a baking sheet lined with aluminum foil.
 Bake 20 minutes, flip them and bake for another 15 minutes.
 Remove from the oven and brush generously with the sauce.
 Put them back in the oven, broiler on for 5 minutes.

 Transfer the eggplants to the smoker and smoke for 12 minutes with hickory wood chips.
 Top with sesame seeds and let cool a bit before serving.